Sumy: History

+World War II

 During the German occupation of Ukraine during World War II (1941–1944), Sumy sustained heavy damage and was occupied from 10 October 1941 to 2 September 1943.
-The Germans operated a Nazi prison and a forced labour battalion for Jews in the city.
+In February 1942, some 1,000 Jews were murdered in Sumy in two large-scale operations.
+In May-June that year, the Germans and their Hungarian allies killed an additional several dozen Jews, along with thirty Roma.
+Some 250 Hungarian Jews were also murdered in Sumy during the occupation period.
+The Germans operated a Nazi prison, a forced labour battalion for Jews and Stalag 308 prisoner-of-war camp in the city.

+In January 1944, the 1st Reserve Infantry Regiment of the 1st Corps of the Polish Armed Forces was stationed in Sumy, and soon the Main Formation Staff of the First Polish Army was established in Sumy.
+In 1944, about 30,000 Polish soldiers were stationed and underwent military training in Sumy before rejoining the fight against Nazi Germany.

 After the war, the destroyed parts of the city were rebuilt.

+Russian invasion

-On 24 February 2022, the first day of the 2022 Russian invasion of Ukraine, Sumy came under attack by Russian forces in the Battle of Sumy.
+On 24 February 2022, the first day of the Russian invasion of Ukraine, Sumy came under attack by Russian forces.

 On 4 April 2022 Governor of Sumy Oblast Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.
-On 8 April, Governor Zhyvytskyi stated that all Russians troops had left Sumy Oblast, while adding that the territory of the region was still unsafe due to rigged explosives and other ammunition left behind by Russian troops.
+On 8 April, Governor Zhyvytskyi stated that all Russian troops had left Sumy Oblast, while adding that the territory of the region was still unsafe due to rigged explosives and other ammunition left behind by Russian troops.

+On 13 April 2025, Russia launched a missile strike against Sumy that killed at least 36 people.
+On 3 June 2025, Russia shelled the city, and there were reports of many thousands of Russian troops massing in the area.

-Geography and climate
+Geography

 Sumy is located in the northeastern part of Ukraine within the Central Russian Upland and in the historical region of Sloboda Ukraine.
 It is located on the banks of the Psel River.

+Climate

-Due to its relatively close location, the city's weather is similar to Kharkiv.
+Due to its relatively close location, the city's weather is similar to that of Kharkiv.
 Sumy's climate is a warm-summer humid continental (Köppen: Dfb) with cold and snowy winters, and hot summers.
 The seasonal average temperatures are not too cold in winter, not too hot in summer: -6.9 °C in January, and 20.3 °C in July.
 The average rainfall totals 513 mm per year, with the most in June and July.

-Trends show an increase in the fall in precipitation in the coming decades.
+Trends suggest an increase in the fall in precipitation in the coming decades.